BIOMATERIALS AT NEBRASKA

 Our section teaches biomaterials courses in restorative dentistry, conducts biomaterials research, and participates in graduate degree programs affiliated with the UNMC Oral Biology Department and the UN-L College of Engineering and Technology.
 Including dual-trained faculty housed in the Operative Dentistry and Prosthodontic Sections, the Biomaterials Section is supported by six full-time faculty, one research technologist, one graduate student and part-time student researchers from the UN-L biomedical engineering program.
 In collaboration with faculty from other departments and universities, our research efforts are focused on the development of various dental and maxillofacial materials, the study of TMJ disc mechanics, and cartilage tissue engineering.

-Recent Graduate Student Thesis Projects
+Graduate Student Thesis Projects

 - Differences in neo-cartilage derived from two scaffold materials.
 M.S. degree, Dr. Ajay Ojha, Biomaterials.